cockroachlabs/movr-flask/README.md

     $ pipenv shell
     ~~~

     The prompt should now read `~bash-3.2$`.
-From this shell, you can run any Python3 application with the required dependencies that you listed in the `Pipfile` and the environment variables that you listed in the `.env` file.
+From this shell, you can run any Python3 application with the required dependencies that you listed in the `Pipfile`, and the environment variables that you listed in the `.env` file.
 You can exit the shell subprocess at any time with a simple `exit` command.

 1. To test out the application, you can simply run the server file: